 As I started researching OCD with a very curious mind, I came across Dr Schwarz, an OCD specialist.
 I looked into his 4 step approach to OCD.

-But quickly realized that as our IBS reaction is completely unconscious, it was not possible to apply this to IBS.
+But quickly realized that this method wasn’t really adapted to IBS.
 It was unfortunately a dead end.

-However I did come across another article that mentioned the mind-body connection, and another that talked about neuroscience.
+However, I did come across another article that mentioned the mind-body connection, and another one that talked about neuroscience.